elbeejay/StravaActivityVisualizer/README.md

 ## This repository contains the codes used to create the above animation

+See the `requirements.txt` file for a list of the Python packages used in the included Python and Jupyter Notebook files.

 ### The gist of the process is the following:

 1. Bulk download your Strava data ([Strava article with instructions](https://support.strava.com/hc/en-us/articles/216918437-Exporting-your-Data-and-Bulk-Export)).